The Leung Lab

 Daniel.Leung@utah.edu

 Daniel received his BSc (’98) and MSc (’01) from the University of British Columbia, and an MD (’05) from Wake Forest University School of Medicine.
 He completed his residency in Internal Medicine at the University of Washington, and a fellowship in Infectious Diseases at Beth Israel Deaconess Medical Center / Harvard Medical School.
 From 2010 to 2014, Daniel lived in Dhaka, Bangladesh, working on diarrheal disease immunology as a joint research fellow of Massachusetts General Hospital and the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b).
-He currently sees patients on the Infectious Diseases consult service at the University of Utah Hospital and in the Travel Clinic.
-He currently focuses on the immunology, epidemiology, and clinical management of diarrheal diseases and other mucosal infections.
-His research is funded by the National Institutes of Health and the Bill and Melinda Gates Foundation.
-In his free time, Daniel enjoys hiking, skiing, and hanging out with his family.
+He sees patients on the Infectious Diseases consult service at the University of Utah Hospital and in the Travel Clinic.
+His research focuses on the immunology, microbiology, epidemiology, and clinical management of diarrheal diseases and other mucosal infections.
+In his free time, Daniel enjoys hiking, skiing, playing violin, and hanging out with his family.

 Ben Brintz, PhD